Who should consider a high-deductible health insurance plan?

 What if you need medical care but not a lot of it?

 This is because people with modest health care needs might not end up meeting their out-of-pocket maximum.
-The lower deductible means that their insurance plan will start to pay sooner, and the plan might cover a variety of services – like office visits, urgent care visits, and prescriptions – with copays instead of having the patient pay for them with the costs counting towards the deductible.
+A lower deductible means that their insurance plan will start to pay sooner, and the plan might cover a variety of services – like office visits, urgent care visits, and prescriptions – with copays instead of having the patient pay for them with the costs counting towards the deductible.

 Again, there's no one-size-fits-all here, and “modest health care needs” means different things to different people.
 But if the care you're going to need isn't likely to put you near the out-of-pocket maximum on the plans you're considering, you might find that you come out ahead with a traditional plan, despite the higher premiums and loss of the tax advantages that go along with the HDHP/HSA combination.